 Now wait, don’t get me wrong, I really liked this book.
 But the ending?
 Not so much.
 I love how twisted it was, but a bit messy and rushed.

 “Yuh know, when people rush tings they make more mistakes, see?
 Haste makes waste!”

 There were stories inside this story that were not given the proper ending, whereas they were tackled quite a lot of times in the book.
 I would gladly point them out if it weren’t for me spoiling it for you guys.
 I don’t know if it was supposed to give us readers a sort of “cliffhanger” feeling, but it just felt rushed to me.

-It was a really dark and captivating novel, but the rushed ending lessened the impact it was supposed to leave behind.
-But I would gladly read more of Tiffany Jackson’s works in the future.
+It was a really dark and captivating novel, but the rushed ending dwindled the impact it was supposed to leave behind.
+Still, I would gladly read more of Tiffany Jackson’s works in the future.

 “Aye!
 What you doing?”

 Damn, I really hope Tara isn’t talking to me.
 But the room is mad tense and quiet, so I know something is up.
 I keep my back to them, bed sheet like my own personal tent, and continue flipping pages.
 Maybe if I just ignore her, she’ll go away.

 “Aye.
 Psycho!
 I said, what you doing?”